BestModules-Libraries/BM22S3021-1/README.md

 BM22S3021-1
 ===========================================================

-The BM22S3021-1 is a semiconductor gas detector digital sensor from Best Modules, which uses the UART communication method.
+The BM22S3021-1 is a semiconductor gas detector digital sensor from BESTMODULES, which uses the UART communication method.
 This document provides the description of the BM22S3021-1 Arduino Lib functions and how to install the Arduino Lib.
-The example uses the BMA36M302 module to demonstrate the functions of alarm signal output, gas related information read, etc.
+The example uses the BMA36M302/BMA36M302A module to demonstrate the functions of alarm signal output, gas related information read, etc.

 #### Applicable types:
 <div align=center>